K-nearest neighbors algorithm: The weighted nearest neighbor classifier

+Furthest-neighbor variants

+A variation of the nearest neighbor approach uses the k furthest neighbors instead of the nearest ones.
+In this setting, neighbors are selected based on maximal dissimilarity rather than similarity.
+This approach has been proposed in recommender systems as an "inverted neighborhood" model, where the most dissimilar users are identified and their preferences are used inversely to generate recommendations.
+The goal is typically to increase diversity or novelty in recommended items, since traditional nearest-neighbor methods may favor popular or obvious items.
+Empirical evaluations have found that furthest-neighbor approaches generally achieve lower predictive accuracy than standard k-nearest neighbor methods, although user-perceived usefulness may be similar or higher in some cases.

 Properties

 k-NN is a special case of a variable-bandwidth, kernel density "balloon" estimator with a uniform kernel.

 The naive version of the algorithm is easy to implement by computing the distances from the test example to all stored examples, but it is computationally intensive for large training sets.
 Using an approximate nearest neighbor search algorithm makes k-NN computationally tractable even for large data sets.
 Many nearest neighbor search algorithms have been proposed over the years; these generally seek to reduce the number of distance evaluations actually performed.

 k-NN has some strong consistency results.
 As the amount of data approaches infinity, the two-class k-NN algorithm is guaranteed to yield an error rate no worse than twice the Bayes error rate (the minimum achievable error rate given the distribution of the data).
 Various improvements to the k-NN speed are possible by using proximity graphs.